Shadoward/ctdreport/README.md

-# Python CTD Interactif Report Equinor Format
+# Python CTD Interactif Report

 ## Introduction
 This python script will read a csv file exported from a CTD ".pos" file and create a CTD interactif report in the Equinor data format.